Why you can trust The Zebra

 Thankfully, car insurance contracts typically last for only six months.
 This quick turnaround allows insurance companies to frequently “re-rate” — or re-price — your premium with your recent driving history and personal profile.

-It also provides the timely opportunity to reevaluate your policy by exploring other auto insurers.
-Retrieving quotes online is quick and complimentary, and there’s no penalty for swapping auto insurance companies when your policy period ends — or even mid-policy, as long as you don't let your coverage lapse.
+It also provides a timely opportunity to reevaluate your policy by exploring other insurers.
+Retrieving auto insurance quotes online is quick and complimentary, and there’s no penalty for swapping auto insurance companies when your policy period ends — or even mid-policy, as long as you don't let your coverage lapse.